nemesisdb/nemesisdb/docs/docs/api/Overview.md

 <br/>

 # How to Use the APIs
-A good place to start is:
+A good place to start is the [First Steps](../tutorials/first-steps/setup) which shows how to create a session and store/get data.

-1. `SH_NEW` - create a session, which returns the session token
-2. `KV_SET` - store keys in the session, using the token from step 1
-3. `KV_GET` - get keys from the cache
-4. `SH_END` - delete the session and its data

-After this you can use `SH_NEW` to create a session that expires, either deleting the session and data, or just its data.